This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 As per ANSI Standard NULL means UNKNOWN value whatever data-type like, integer, varchar or datetime.

-In this type of column NOT NULL will not work and we should allow NULL for this kind of columns.
+In this type of column NOT NULL will not work and we should allow NULL.

 Another example is, CHAR data-type column.
-If we apply NOT NULL and someone enter empty string because of NOT NULL, it occupies the same size of bytes like other rows and which is totally wrong.
+If we apply NOT NULL and someone enters empty string because of NOT NULL, it occupies the same size of bytes like other rows and which is wrong.

 The Next is about performance,